rayference/dessinemoi/docs/rst/usage.rst

 Instantiate registered types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once a type is registered, it can be instantiated using the :meth:`~.Factory.new` method.
-If constructed class's constructor expects arguments, the ``args`` and ``kwargs`` arguments will forward them appropriately:
+Once a type is registered, it can be instantiated using the :meth:`~.Factory.create` method.
+If the constructed class's constructor expects arguments, the ``args`` and ``kwargs`` arguments will forward them appropriately:

 .. doctest::